 What is the Complaints Policy?

 Our policy helps you to understand how to make a complaint to Council and how your complaint will be handled.
-We are reviewing this policy and we'd love your feedback.

-Why are we reviewing the policy?
+Why we reviewed the policy

 Complaints are an important source of feedback and provide us with valuable insight into what is working well and what could be improved.
 It is therefore important we regularly review our Complaints Policy to ensure it is easy to understand, fair and accessible that is also supported with a simple process.